Black rhinoceros: Subspecies

 The most widely adopted alternative scheme only recognizes five subspecies or "eco-types": D. b. bicornis, D. b. brucii, D. b. longipes, D. b. michaeli, and D. b. minor.
 This concept is also used by the IUCN, listing three surviving subspecies and recognizing D. b. brucii and D. b. longipes as extinct.
 The most important difference to the above scheme is the inclusion of the extant southwestern subspecies from Namibia in D. b. bicornis instead of in its own subspecies, whereupon the nominal subspecies is considered extant.

 Evolution

 The rhinoceros originated in the Eocene about fifty million years ago alongside other members of Perissodactyla.
+The last common ancestor of living rhinoceroses belonging to the subfamily Rhinocerotinae is suggested to have lived around 16 million years ago.

-Ancestors of the black and the white rhinoceros were present in Africa by the end of the Late Miocene about ten million years ago.
-The two species evolved from the common ancestral species Ceratotherium neumayri during this time.
-The clade comprising the genus Diceros is characterised by an increased adaptation to browsing.
-Between four and five million years ago, the black rhinoceros diverged from the white rhinoceros.
+The white rhinoceros and black rhinoceros are more closely related to each other than to other living rhinoceroses.
+Rhinoceroses closely related to the black and the white rhinoceros were present in Africa by the Late Miocene about 10 million years ago, and possibly as early as 17 million years ago.
+The two species may have descended from the Eurasian species "Ceratotherium" neumayri, but this is disputed.Giaourtsakis, Ioannis X. (2022).
+"The Fossil Record of Rhinocerotids (Mammalia: Perissodactyla: Rhinocerotidae) in Greece" A 2021 genetic analysis estimated the split between the white and black rhinoceros at around 7 million years ago.
 After this split, the direct ancestor of Diceros bicornis, Diceros praecox was present in the Pliocene of East Africa (Ethiopia, Kenya, Tanzania).
-D. bicornis evolved from this species during the Late Pliocene – Early Pleistocene, with the oldest definitive record at the Pliocene–Pleistocene boundary c.
+D. bicornis is suggested to have evolved from this species during the Late Pliocene – Early Pleistocene, with the oldest definitive record at the Pliocene–Pleistocene boundary c.
 2.5 million years ago at Koobi Fora, Kenya.

+A cladogram showing the relationships of recent and Late Pleistocene rhinoceros species (minus Stephanorhinus hemitoechus) based on whole nuclear genomes, after Liu et al., 2021: